ShyeChern/graphql-sample/README.md

 # Graphql Sample

-This is the sample graphql using apollo-server-express
+This is sample graphql using apollo-server-express

 [Changelog](CHANGELOG.md)